 Deciding to undergo spine surgery is an important decision and should not be taken lightly.
 There are several methods of spine surgery that can be used to treat foraminal narrowing.
 Take a moment to research some of the options before deciding which procedure is right for you.

 The types of foraminal stenosis surgery available include:

-- Foraminotomy – involves the removal of the substance (tissue, disc material, bone, etc.) blocking one or more foramen.
+- Foraminotomy — Involves the removal of the substance (tissue, disc material, bone, etc.) blocking one or more foramina.

-- Laminectomy – removes the lamina of a vertebra and may indirectly relive pressure on a nerve subjected to foraminal narrowing.
-The laminae create the protective arch at the posterior (back) of the vertebral structure which encases the spinal cord.
+- Laminectomy — Removes the lamina of a vertebra and may indirectly relieve pressure on a nerve subjected to foraminal narrowing.
+The laminae create the protective arch at the posterior (back) of the vertebra that encases the spinal cord.

-- Discectomy – removes all or a portion of a bulging or herniated disc impinging upon a nerve root.
+- Discectomy — Removes all or a portion of a bulging or herniated disc compressing a nerve root.

-- Fusion – involves the use of intervertebral support cages and bone grafts to promote the fusion of two vertebrae.
-Fusion is often used in conjunction with one or more procedures above to improve spinal stability after spinal components have been surgically removed.
+- Fusion — Involves the use of metal cages and bone grafts to fuse together the two vertebrae surrounding the narrowed foraminal canal.
+Fusion is often used in conjunction with one or more of the procedures above to improve spinal stability after spinal components have been surgically removed.